YusufSHub/YusufSHub/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Projects.
+- 🔭 I’m currently working on Projects..
-- 🌱 I’m currently learning Data Analysis and Data Visulization
+- 🌱 I’m currently learning Data Analysis and Data Visulization..
 - 👯 I’m looking to collaborate on Data Analysis, MySQL, Tableau..
-- 🤔 I’m looking for help with Data Science
+- 🤔 I’m looking for help with Data Science..
-- 💬 Ask me about my projects and my works.
+- 💬 Ask me about my projects and my works..
 - 📫 How to reach me: https://www.linkedin.com/in/yusuf-satilmis/
 - ⚡ Fun fact: I love video games and history.
-Playing football.
+Playing football..

 <!--
 **YusufSHub/YusufSHub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.